Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Introduction

-Note that Jacobi manifolds can be understood as Poisson manifolds (of a special kind) via the ``Poissonization trick'' (see Appendix \ref{sec:poissonization}).
+Note that Jacobi manifolds can be understood as homogeneous Poisson manifolds (of a special kind) via the ``Poissonization construction'' (see, e.g.~\cite{DLM1991, Marle1991}).
 However, not all coisotropic submanifolds in the Poissonization come from coisotropic submanifolds in the original Jacobi manifold.
 On the other hand, if we regard a Poisson manifold as a Jacobi manifold, all its coisotropic submanifolds are coisotropic in the Jacobi sense as well.
 In particular, the deformation problem of a coisotropic submanifold in a Jacobi manifold is genuinely more general than its analogue in the Poisson setting.

 Our paper is organised as follows.
-In Section \ref{sec:abstract_jac_mfd} we attach important algebraic and geometric structures to an \emph{abstract} Jacobi manifold (see therein for a definition of abstract Jacobi manifold).
-Our approach, via Atiyah algebroids and first order multi-differential calculus on non-trivial line bundles, unifies and simplifies previous, analogous constructions for Poisson manifolds and locally conformal symplectic manifolds.
-In Section \ref{sec:coiso}, using results in Section \ref{sec:abstract_jac_mfd}, we attach an $L_\infty$-algebra to any closed coisotropic submanifold in an abstract Jacobi manifold.
+In Section \ref{sec:abstract_jac_mfd} we attach important algebraic and geometric structures to a Jacobi manifold.
+Our approach, via gauge algebroids and first order multi-differential calculus on non-trivial line bundles, unifies and simplifies previous, analogous constructions for Poisson manifolds and locally conformal symplectic manifolds.
+In Section \ref{sec:coiso}, using results in Section \ref{sec:abstract_jac_mfd}, we attach an $L_\infty$-algebra to any closed coisotropic submanifold in a Jacobi manifold.
 In Section \ref{sec:deform} we study the deformation problem of coisotropic submanifolds.
 In particular we discuss the relation between smooth coisotropic deformations and formal coisotropic deformations as well as the moduli problem under Hamiltonian equivalence.
-In Sections \ref{sec:contact} and \ref{subsec:} we apply the theory to the contact case, which is, in a sense, analogous to the symplectic case analysed by Oh-Park \cite{OP2005}, and interpret the results obtained (Remark \ref{rem:legformal}, Corollary \ref{cor:flowout}).
+In Section \ref{sec:contact} we apply the theory to the contact case, which is, in a sense, analogous to the symplectic case analysed by Oh-Park \cite{OP2005}.
+In Section \ref{subsec:} we present an example of a coisotropic submanifold in a contact manifold whose deformation problem is obstructed.

-Finally, the paper contains four appendices.
-The first two collect some facts about Atiyah algebroids and \emph{abstract} Gersternhaber-Jacobi algebras that are needed in the main body of the paper.
-The third one discusses the ``Poissonization'' of the $L_\infty$-algebra of a coisotropic submanifold in an abstract Jacobi manifold.
-The fourth one provides a complete proof of the expected result that Catteneo-Felder $L_\infty$-algebra \cite{CF2007} reduces to Oh-Park one \cite{OP2005} in the symplectic case.
+Finally, the paper contains two appendices.
+The first one collects some facts about gauge algebroids and Schouten-Jacobi algebras that are needed in the main body of the paper.
+In the second one we compute explicitly the multi-brackets in the $L_\infty$-algebra of a pre-contact manifold, thus providing a proof of Theorem \ref{prop:multi}.